484-548-0529

 Accurate As Performed

-1. Can the alleged DUI driver keep his or her balance during instructions?
+1. Can the driver maintain balance while listening to the instructions?

 One-Leg-Stand - DUI Field Sobriety Test